-We translate into more than 40 languages, so that your products can be exported world-wide with flawless manuals and documentation.
+We translate into all languages, so that your products can be exported world-wide with flawless manuals and documentation.

 We pay attention to each translation’s completeness and precision, as well as conformity to technical terminology and observance of international standards.
 Our colleagues and collaborators are all native speakers of their respective languages.